-Equally, you will need to have a identity which matches that of the original account in order to have event updates be sent out for the migrated events.
+You will also need to have an email address which matches that of the original account in order to have event updates be sent out for the migrated events.

 Events that have been moved between an external calendar and a Fastmail calendar will experience the same issues.